iomicroservices/baselink-nuxt/content/legal/terms-of-service.md

 #### **2.7 Prohibited Use**
 **2.7.1** You must not use the Website in a way that:
-- causes damage to the Website or impairs others’ use of it;
+- causes damage to the Website or impairs others' use of it;
 - harvests data or interferes with security measures;
 - facilitates the copying or unauthorised distribution of protected content.